fontforge/fontforge.github.io/en-US/documentation/interface/filemenu.md

 similarly except that they specify the current encoding (and the number must be in decimal rather than hex).

-If you are editing a [multi-layered font](../multilayer/) (and have a version of FontForge configured for it) then you can also import an image into one of the foreground layers.
+If you are editing a [multi-layered font](../multilayer/) then you can also import an image into one of the foreground layers.

 <a name="bitmapfiles"></a>
 *FontForge does best when given bitmap images.
 It will grey out the